CraftSpider/department/README.md

 up to `std` parity.
 Tests should be added for all storage types, with coverage for most edge cases (ZST, alignment requirements, etc).

-More design is needed around how to handle leaking, LeaksafeStorage, etc. At some point, it may be best to redesign the current trait setup in general.
-Storages have a variety of requirements they wish to uphold, and the current setup is somewhat imperfect in how it captures that

 ### Missing Storages

 `debug`, a storage which wraps another storage and provides debug logging or callbacks on allocations/deallocations